vexx-sm/TF2-Mixes/README.md

 1. **Setup Phase**:
    - 2 Players use `!captain` or `!cap` to become or drop themselves as team captains.
-   - Once two captains are selected and a minimum of 12 players are present, All other players are moved to spectator with 2 captains randomly assigned to red or blu
+   - Once two captains are selected and a minimum of 12 players are present, All other players are moved to spectator with the 2 captains randomly assigned to red or blu

 2. **Drafting Phase**:
    - Captains take turns picking players (XYXY XYXY XY pattern)